schdief/masterthesis_rmst/README.md

 # masterthesis_rmst
-Repository to safe my work on my Masterthesis regarding standard types for release management process.
+Repository to safe my work on my Masterthesis regarding standard types for release management processes.
 Attention it is written in German.